Here are some FAQ's for buying a holiday caravan at Hele Valley Holiday Park.

 Why have a licence period?

 The BH & HPA recommend an initial licence length of 15 years for static caravans and 30 years for lodges, after this we may possibly renew your licence annually, this annual review is to ensure that the high quality of Hele Valley Holiday Park is maintained.
 If properly maintained, your holiday home can provide you with many years of happy holidays for you and your family.

 Do I have to pay a deposit?

 To secure your purchase we will ask for a 10% deposit, we then give you a cooling off period of 5 working days, if you wish to change your mind within the five days, we will refund your deposit, if you are then happy to go ahead we will work with you on a suitable time scale for the completion of your purchase.
-The balance must be settled 10 working days before takeover if payment is made by cheque, bank transfer must appear in our account the day before take over and debit cards are fine on the take over date.
+The balance must be settled 10 working days before take over with the bank transfer appearing in our account the day before.

 Can we buy a holiday home as a family or group?